 Unused subcarriers, which are not used for either data or pilot transmission.
 The unused subcarriers are the DC subcarrier (see 27.3.2.2), the Guard band subcarriers at the band edges (see 27.3.2.2), and the Null subcarriers (see 27.3.2.3).

+Following notations are used when describing the indices for a set of subcarriers: